yvettecook/TicTacToe/README.md

 #### Context

-Firt attempt to build my own program in Python - so do forgive any ugliness!
+First attempt to build my own program in Python - so do forgive any ugliness!

 I started learning Python this week - doing this kata will help me put this learning into practice.

+#### Design Choices
+---

+Grid as an array of 3 arrays: [ [ x, o, o ], [ x, o, o ], [ o, x, x ] ]

+*With hindsight, a single array of 9 may have reduced complexity.*

+---

+Single class of game, rather than seperating out board, player, computer.

+*This was a conscious choice to focus on learning Python methods and syntax with a single class, rather than getting tangled in inter-class dependencies.
+Will use separate classes next time.
+Promise*

+---